10 Strong Yet Smooth House Rules For Teenagers all parents should impose

-- So, you need to set a reasonable time limit by when they must come back home.
+- So, you need to set a reasonable time limit for when they must come back home.

 - Set a fixed bedtime for them for school days and holidays.
-However, they may not like these rules, but ensuring that they go to bed at a particular time every day, brings in the discipline.
-Please explain why you are imposing this rule so that they do not rebel.
+However, they may not like these home rules, but ensuring that they go to bed at a particular time every day, brings discipline.
+Please explain why you are imposing this home rule so that they do not rebel.

 8. Rules that build social skill

 Social skills are absolutely essential for the healthy development of children.
 You need to have home rules to teach them behavior that makes them socially desirable and acceptable by their peer group.
 If they have siblings, the most fundamental home rule is “share your old toys with your brother” or “take turns to play the game” or “knock before you enter a closed door.”
 These home rules should help them become socially acceptable and share things with others by the time they are grown up.

 9. Rules to stay honest no matter what.

 Since “honesty is the best policy,” it’s high time to teach them the value of keeping it throughout their life.
 If you ask them why they are so late in coming home, please make sure they don’t lie to you.
 If they are struggling with something, ask them not to shrug it off; but share it with you.
 What if it’s the other way round?
 What if you are doing something, which is bothering them?
 Just teach them to speak up no matter what!
 Try to keep an open-door policy here.
 We know children don’t want to lie to their mother about things.
 If they do, it will break your bond.
 This will further stop them coming to you, and your relationship would take a nose-dive, right?
 So, parents, please buckle up your shoes, gear up, and tell them that you need the same honesty and trust from them as you offer them.